-3.12 New standards and interpretations not adopted
+3.14 New standards and interpretations not adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 April 2016 and earlier application is permitted; however, the Company has not early applied the following new or amended standards in preparing these statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 April 2017 and earlier application is permitted; however, the Company has not early applied the following new or amended standards in preparing these statements.

-For those new standards and amendments to standards that are expected to have an effect on the financial statements of the Company in future financial periods, the Company is assessing the transition options and the potential impact on its financial statements, and implementations of these standards.
+For those new standards and amendments to standards that are expected to have an effect on the financial statements of the Company in future financial periods, the Company has to assess the transition options and the potential impact on its financial statements, and to implement these standards.
+Management provides updates to the Board of Directors on the progress of implementing these standards.
+These updates cover project implementation status, key reporting and business risks and the implementation approach.
+The Company does not plan to adopt these standards early.